Philmod/gcb-docker-compose/README.md

 `get`, and `watch` methods.
 The application uses [Redis](https://redis.io/) for storage.

-## What is GCB?
+## What is Container Builder?

-[Container Builder](https://cloud.google.com/container-builder/) is a Google Cloud Platform service uploads your source code and executes your build in a series of build steps.
-Container Builder can produce any artifacts produced by your application.
-For example, Container Builder can create [Docker container images](https://www.docker.com/), and push them to a private registry, such as
+[Container Builder](https://cloud.google.com/container-builder/) is a Google Cloud Platform service that uploads your source code and executes your build in a series of build steps.
+GCB can produce any artifacts produced by your application.
+For example, GCB can create
+[Docker container images](https://www.docker.com/) and push them to a private registry, such as
 [Google Container Registry](https://cloud.google.com/container-registry/)

 Each build step is run in its container on the same local network.
-This allows build steps to communicate with each other and shared data.
+This allows build steps to communicate with each other and share data.

 The ability to communicate and share data between build steps is used in this example repository: one build step runs the `counter` app and its dependencies